IU-PR/Capstone_project/content/docs/2025/Online-game-7Red/week3.md

 ## Implemented MVP features

-This is the minimal viable version focused on launching the essential mechanics of the game:
+This is the Minimum Viable Product focused on launching the essential mechanics of the game:

 - User Authentication: Basic sign-up and sign-in functionality